 - Windows 10 S will become a preferred platform for Kiosks for it offers deferred and paused updates and BitLocker for device protection.

 - Enabling IT to improve the end-user experience by providing policies for 24/7 power settings, keyboard configuration, etc.

 Upcoming plans for kiosk enhancements that will inspire future trends are:

 - MDM configuration setup and enforcement prior to launching Kiosk mode.

 - Define different access configurations for multiple users.

-Kiosk mode gives a limited control to the user, which makes it easier to manage and secure devices, ensuring these devices run consistently and seamlessly for their intended purpose.
-Though there are a few challenges which can be addressed using a device management solution for these dedicated devices.
+Kiosk mode gives limited control to the user, which makes it easier to manage and secure devices, ensuring these devices run consistently and seamlessly for their intended purpose.
+Though there are a few challenges that can be addressed using a Scalefusion Windows 10 device management solution for these dedicated devices.